isobarbaric/isobarbaric/README.md

-hi there, I'm Krish 👋
+hi there, i'm krish 👋

 software engineering @ university of waterloo 🪿